tncvasconcelos/leaf_vision/README.md

 Codes used in the analyses of the manuscript:
-Automated extraction of leaf economic traits from digitized herbarium specimens (submitted)
+Automated extraction of leaf mass per area from digitized herbarium specimens (submitted)

 Authors: Thais Vasconcelos, Will Weaver, Aly Baumgartner, Zoe Bugnaski, James Boyko